-Cash and cash equivalents, accounts receivable, interest receivable: The assets' carrying amounts approximate fair value due to their short maturities.
+Cash and cash equivalents: The assets' carrying amounts approximate fair value due to their short maturities.

 Cash surrender value of life insurance: The Foundation is the beneficiary of a life insurance policy.
 The carrying value of the life insurance policy is the cash surrender value on the policies and as such approximates fair value.